har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 * `$XCTRC` sentences additionally include GPS coordinates, GPS altitude, UTC date and time, and battery charge percent.
 * If you set bluetooth message type to `XCT` in the options screen, and you want **XCTrack** to use GPS data from the gpsvario, ensure both `Use external barometer` and `Use external gps` are enabled in the **XCTrack** preferences page.

+# Algorithm Documentation
+[This document](docs/kalman_filter.pdf) describes the two Kalman Filter options for fusing acceleration and altitude data.

+Check out the `/offline` directory for some examples of offline analysis of downloaded data logs.

+I have also included Jupyter notebooks for visualization of [KF2 (only pressure sensor data), KF3 and KF4 kalman filter outputs](offline/compare_kf2_kf3_kf4.pdf), and a comparison of [KF3 and KF4 convergence characteristics](offline/kf3_kf4_convergence.pdf).

 # Credits
 * Sine-wave generation with ESP32 DAC -  https://github.com/krzychb/dac-cosine
 * MPU9250 initialization sequence modified from https://github.com/bolderflight/MPU9250/blob/master/MPU9250.cpp